 In the entrance hall of a fairly ordinary house in ancient Pompeii, buried beneath layers of later paint, are the faint traces of an intriguing sketch of two men fighting on horseback.
-They are named in captions above their heads, written in Oscan—one of the early languages of South Italy that was eventually wiped out by the Latin of the Romans.
+They are named in captions above their heads.
 The name of one is scarcely legible, but probably says “Felix the Pompeian” (or “Lucky from Pompeii”).
 The other reads clearly, in Oscan, “Spartaks,” which in Latin would be “Spartacus”—a name best known to us from the slave and gladiator who in the late 70s BC led a rebellion that, it is said, very nearly managed to defeat the power of Rome itself.

 This article is available to subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print subscription (20 issues per year) and also receive online access to all articles published within the last five years.